-- 6210.
+6210.
 Commercial Risk Management and Insurance (3).
 Pr., FINA 6000 or equivalent, graduate standing.
 The identification, measurement and management of commercial risks.
 Includes commercial insurance lines of auto, inland marine, liability and property insurance.
-Duplicate FINA credit will not be allowed for FINA 4210 and FINA 6210. - 6370.
+Duplicate FINA credit will not be allowed for FINA 4210 and FINA 6210.

+3650.
+Retirement Planning (3).
+Pr., Grade of C or better in FINA 6000.
+A study of funding, qualified plans, profit sharing plans, stock bonus plans, ESOP's, distributions, installation, administration and termination of qualified plans, IRA's, SEP's, 403(b) and 457 plans, simple plans and social security.
+Employee benefits includes fringe and group benefits.

+estate planning documents, property interests, probate, the gift tax, the estate tax, transfers during life and at death, trusts, charitable giving, the marital deduction, life insurance, special elections, generation-skipping transfers, and basic plans.

+6370.
 Personal Financial Planning (3).
 Pr., FINA 6000 or equivalent, graduate standing.
-Analysis of the personal financial needs of people and households at various stages of life, with an emphasis on counseling others in areas of expense control, credit management, savings accumulation, investment allocation, insurance protection and estate planning. - 6630.
+Analysis of the personal financial needs of people and households at various stages of life, with an emphasis on counseling others in areas of expense control, credit management, savings accumulation, investment allocation, insurance protection and estate planning.

+6630.
 Financial Valuation: Models and Applications (3).
 Pr., FINA 6000 or equivalent, graduate standing.
 Discounted cash flow, capital asset, arbitrage and option pricing financial valuation models are applied to single, multinational and multibusiness firms.
 Valuation factors, including the cost of capital and capital structure, are identified.
-Managerial opportunities to create value are further explored by evaluation of mergers, acquisitions and joint ventures. - 6640.
+Managerial opportunities to create value are further explored by evaluation of mergers, acquisitions and joint ventures.

+6640.
 Security Analysis and Portfolio Management (3).
 Pr., FINA 6630, graduate standing.
-Analysis of risk and strategies for developing efficient portfolios; qualitative and quantitative analysis of stocks and fixed income securities, theories and techniques of security valuation; examination of securities markets and interest rate behavior in the context of national and international economic trends. - 6750.
+Analysis of risk and strategies for developing efficient portfolios; qualitative and quantitative analysis of stocks and fixed income securities, theories and techniques of security valuation; examination of securities markets and interest rate behavior in the context of national and international economic trends.

+6750.
 International Finance (3).
 Pr., FINA 6000 or equivalent, graduate standing.
 Analysis of theories and practices of international finance from internal and external perspectives.
 Emphasizes the international monetary system, foreign exchange markets, foreign risk exposure, international banking, foreign trade financing and the management of multinationals.
-Duplicate credit not allowed for FINA 4750 and FINA 6750. - 6900.
+Duplicate credit not allowed for FINA 4750 and FINA 6750.

+6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
-May be repeated up to 6 hours. - 6924.
+May be repeated up to 6 hours.

+6924.
 Internship in Finance (1-3).
 Pr., departmental approval.
 Provides students with the opportunity to gain valuable insight through practical accounting experience so they may better correlate their academic experience with a professional, real-world environment.
 Business or major elective credit.